 While laying the pavers, don’t forget to always check for the level, then tamp the surface with a plate compactor into the sand bed at least 3 times and in different directions.

-After tamping all the pavers, sweep polymeric sand with a broom into the cracks of the pavers, and when there is no sand left on the surface, rinse everything with a garden hose to set the sand, then let it dry completely.
+After tamping all the pavers, sweep polymeric sand with a broom into the cracks of the pavers – when there is no sand left on the surface, rinse everything with a garden hose to set the sand, then let it dry completely.

-Once everything is dry, glue the blocks one by one with fire-proof mortar and let it dry.
-At this point, you can add a steel fire ring to the inside of your fire pit, by doing that you will protect your pavers from breaking down over time from the intense heat.
+Once everything is to your liking, time to remove everything and put it back.
+This time, glue the blocks one by one with fire-proof mortar and let them dry.
+At this point, you can add a steel fire ring to the inside of your fire pit; by doing that, you will protect your pavers from breaking down over time from the intense heat.

 Can I build a fire pit patio with pavers?

 You can, but we highly recommend that you hire a pro instead.
-As you could see through this article, there are a lot of details and you also need to plan carefully where you’re gonna place your fire pit, so by far, the best choice is having a professional install it to ensure everything is done correctly and up to quality and safety standards.
+As you could see throughout the article, there are a lot of details – and on top of that, you also need to plan carefully where you’re gonna place your fire pit.
+By far, the best choice is having a professional install it to ensure everything is done correctly and up to quality and safety standards.

 S&S Pavers has over 10 years of experience doing that in the counties of Manatee and Sarasota.
-From the design of your project to its execution, we can handle everything.
-And if you worry about the price, you can get a free estimate for your project!
+From the design of your project to its execution, we can handle everything paver-related.
+And if you worry about the price, no worries – you can get a free estimate for any project!
 If you live in Florida, don’t hesitate to contact us!